Michigan Learned Its Lesson Last Year, Is Intent On Building More QB Depth

 This year, the Michigan coaching staff is making it a focus to build more depth in the quarterback room, and got to work on that task right away, starting with the team's 47-14 season-opening win against Western Michigan.

-McNamara's day was done after two and a half quarters in which he completed 9 of 11 pass attempts for 136 yards and two touchdowns and in came highly-touted freshman J.J.
-McCarthy, the backup.
+McNamara's day was done after two and a half quarters in which he completed 9 of 11 pass attempts for 136 yards and two touchdowns.
+In came highly-touted freshman J.J.
+McCarthy, the backup, midway through the third stanza.

 Heading into the opener, McNamara was the only quarterback on the roster who had played in a game at Michigan, and even he only had 132 career snaps under his belt.
 That's why it was so important for McCarthy to see live action.